mackenziekbrooks/dci102-f18-humanities-data/Unit 2/unit2_assignments.md

 * What interests you about the data set you have chosen to work with?
 What other local history topics could use network analysis/visualization?
 * Respond/reflect on our reading on Critical DH.
 See "[Missed Connections: What Search Engines Say About Women](https://safiyaunoble.files.wordpress.com/2012/03/54_search_engines.pdf)" or ["An Entry of One’s Own, or Why Are There So Few Women In the Early Modern Social Network?](http://6dfb.tumblr.com/post/44879380376/an-entry-of-ones-own-or-why-are-there-so-few)

-Specs:

-* 2 blog posts due Tuesday 11/7 by 2:30pm. \(I recommend spacing them out!\)
+* Up to 2 blog posts due Tuesday, November 6, 2018 at 2:45pm.
 * Publish to your own domain.
 * 300-500 words per post.
 * Link to outside articles and embed images \(with citations!\), if relevant.
 * Watch your tone.
 You are free to have personality and style, but remember that this is an academic/professional project.
 Find a balance between Buzzfeed and a scholarly journal.